Divine Mercy Cake

 Trace your pans onto parchment paper and then cut out the circle.
 Save the remnant at the end for turning out your cakes onto the cooling racks later.

-Lightly butter three 9” cake pans, line with parchment paper & butter paper too.
+Lightly organic butter three 9” cake pans, line with parchment paper & butter paper too.

 Put your softened butter in a large mixing bowl & beat butter until creamy.